Updated: July 25, 2018

 - University research shows using multiple herbicide sites of action provides better control over weeds.

-- Soybean farmers should be aware of the cost of poor weed control.
+- Poor weed control means higher costs for soybean farmers.
+Soybean farmers should be aware of the cost of poor weed control.
 Managing the risks of herbicide-resistant weeds can help protect the long-term bottom line.

 Facts & Figures

-- Weeds have developed resistance to 160 herbicides and to 23 of the 26 known herbicide sites of action, according to the International Survey of Herbicide Resistant Weeds.
+- Weeds have developed resistance to 23 of the 26 known herbicide sites of action, according to the International Survey of Herbicide Resistant Weeds.

 - According to the Weed Science Society of America, without the use of herbicides to control weeds, U.S. soybean and corn farmers would lose half of their crop.